ltrr-arizona-edu/burnr/README.md

 Documentation is included in the code.
 If you're new to `burnr`, we have an [introduction](https://cran.r-project.org/package=burnr/vignettes/introduction.html).
 And more information can be found on the [project's wiki](https://github.com/ltrr-arizona-edu/burnr/wiki).
 Note, this is still under construction.

-We also have a [Google Group](https://groups.google.com/forum/#!forum/burnr) for questions, announcements, and discussion.

 ## Citation